sethreidnz/redux-react-introduction-tutorial/07-Multiple-Reducers.md

 }
 ```

-But now we want to store seperate data about each individual employee.
-You could find the employee you have viewed and add the extra data into the list, but this gets hard to manage.
+Now I want to store seperate data about each individual employee.
+You could find the employee you have viewed and add the extra data into the list, but this gets hard to manage and keep consistent.
-Instread Redux gives you a method called `combineReducers` which means we can make multiple reducers and pass them to our `createStore` function as what appears to be one reducer.
+Instead Redux gives you a method called `combineReducers` which combines multiple reducers into one so we can pass it to our `createStore`.

 Each reducer manages a seperate part of the state.
 For example: